rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 # SCINet Geospatial Workshop (2020)

-**Harnessing SCINet computational resources in geospatial data science to further sustainable and intensified agriculture.
+**Harnessing SCINet computational resources in geospatial data science to further sustainable and intensified agriculture.**

-*Hosted By: SCINet Geospatial Research Working Group with support from [USDA ARS, SCINet Scientific Computing Initiative](https://scinet.usda.gov/)
+*Hosted By: SCINet Geospatial Research Working Group with support from [USDA ARS, SCINet Scientific Computing Initiative](https://scinet.usda.gov/)*

+<br><br>
 # Goals

 The 2020 SCINet Geospatial Workshop continues the efforts outlined from the 2019 workshop held in Las Cruces, NM.
 The two overarching goals of this workshop are to: